alizeeshan123/AMBA-AHB-Protocol/README.md

-# "Advanced High Performance Bus Communication Protocol of Advanced Microcontroller Bus Architecture"

-AMBA Research Paper from Department of ECE, NIT Agartala, India.
+# Design and Implementation of AMBA AHB Protocol from AMBA Research Paper of Department of ECE, NIT Agartala, India.
-Authorized by "Dr. Priyanka Choudhury" and "Perumalla Giridhar"
+# Authorized by "Dr. Priyanka Choudhury" and "Perumalla Giridhar"

 Block Diagram of AHB Master Protocol: